cla25ber/full_biabduction/README.md

 # Full Bi-Abduction Prototype

-This repository contains a reference implementation of the full bi-abduction algorithm for symbolic heap separation logic described in Compositional backward shape analysis by means of bi-abduction.
+This repository contains a reference implementation of the full bi-abduction algorithm for symbolic heap, described in Compositional backward shape analysis by means of bi-abduction.

 ## Structure of the project